 \subsubsection{Large language models}

-Regarding the choice of LLM, we chose the most powerful version of the LLM model currently on the market.
-For each llm, we generate 100 different sketches.
+Regarding LLM selection, we used the most capable LLMs available at the start of the experiment.
+For each LLM, we generate 100 different sketches.
 We also test the coding agent and see its effectiveness in generating sketchs compared to directly use base model.
 For fair comparison since coding agent like Gemini-CLI or Claude Code can see the whole project, we generate sketches first and then put other LLMs results into our project directory.
 Specifically, we use the following models: Gemini 2.5 Pro, GPT-5, Claude 4 Opus, Qwen3-235B-A22B-2507, Grok 4.
-Besides, we also evaluate LLM agent's ability in sketch generation, we use Gemini CLI with Gemini 2.5 Pro to generate 100 sketches as well.
-In order to fair comparison, we begin with Gemini CLI without other model's result, in other word, we do this first.
+Besides, we also evaluate LLM agent's ability in sketch generation.
+We use Gemini CLI with Gemini 2.5 Pro to generate 100 sketches as well.
+In order to fair comparison, we begin with Gemini CLI without other models' results, in other words, we do this first.